-For example, your plan may have an 80/20 coinsurance plan, in which your health insurance payer covers 80% of the bill and you pay 20% of the bill.
+For example, your plan may have an 80/20 coinsurance plan.
+Therefore, your health insurance payer covers 80% of the bill and you pay 20% of the bill.

 Also called the out-of-pocket maximum, this is the most you will pay towards your costs.

 This is the maximum amount a health insurance plan will pay for a covered health care service.

 Health Savings Account

-A health savings account (HSA) is a type of savings account that lets you set aside pre-tax income to a savings account used to pay medical expenses.
+A health savings account (HSA) is a type of savings account that lets you set aside before taxed income to a savings account used to pay medical expenses.